If your name is on one of these connected with fraud you may find it difficult or impossible to take out credit and your bank account may be closed.

 - little or no credit history?
-Lenders like to see that you are good at managing credit, so it can be hard to get anyone to accept you at first.
-Try a low value monthly mobile contract or talking to your own bank.
-If they don’t accept you, consider a “bad credit” credit card – be careful as these can be traps for the unwary.
+It can be hard to get anyone to accept you at first.
+Try a low-vaue monthly mobile contract.
+If they don’t accept you, consider a “bad credit” credit card – but these can be traps for the unwary.

 - previous history with the lender.
-If you had debt problems a long while ago with this lender, the lender may still have records of these even if they have disappeared from your credit file.
+If you had debt problems a long while ago, that lender may still have the records even if they are no longer on your credit file.